Requesting Digital Server Certificates

 Extended Validation (EV) Certificates

-EV Certificates are available from Comodo through the University's Digital Certificate Service.
+EV Certificates are available from Comodo/Sectigo through the University's Digital Certificate Service.
 Due to the nature of the validation, the process for obtaining an EV certificate is significantly longer approximately two-four weeks; so please plan ahead.

 Requesting EV Certificates

 Follow the instructions above to get to the online certificate request form then fill out all of the fields, making sure you select "Comodo SGC EV certificate" in the drop down “Type” field, paste in the CSR and submit the form.
-ISPO will approve the CSR request and forward it to Comodo.
+ISPO will approve the CSR request and forward it to Comodo/Sectigo.

 Make note of your order number when you submit the form, as you will need it to complete the second step in the EV Certificate request process.
 Once you get your order number download and complete the .pdf form by clicking this UI-Comodo EV Certificate Request Form link.